vishvikkrishnan/py_beginners/README.md

 3.Just upload your .py extension file and start a PR .
 4.Add a comment to your .py file stating it's purpose 5.Give your file a meaningful name related to your file.
+6. Create issues for ideas you do not known how to solve